discreetlogcontracts/dlcspecs/MultiOracle.md

 leads to better guarantees at the expense of more adaptor signatures.
 The resulting digit prefix(es) can then either be used (in the case of maximize coverage) or shrunk until they cover as little as possible while still containing `[start - minSupport, end + minSupport]` by repeatedly cutting the interval(s) in half on either side.
-This process results in 1 or 2 secondary oracle digit prefixes for ever single CET of the primary oracle (see [algorithm below](#algorithm)).
+This process results in 1 or 2 secondary oracle digit prefixes for every digit prefix of the primary oracle (see [algorithm below](#algorithm)).

 ### 2-of-2 Oracles with Bounded Error